danielrcollins1/OED-Expanded/gameplay.md

 - Spells generally need line-of-sight to their target point.
 - All spells permit saving throws for anyone directly or negatively affected by them (half effect for damage type spells).
 - Concentration (when required) permits ½ speed movement, but no attacks, spells, or taking damage.
-- “Man-size” creatures are those of 1 HD (base, without class levels).
+- “Human-size” creatures are those of 1 HD (base, without class levels).
 - Low-level detection spells (up to 3rd level) are generally blocked by 3 feet of dirt or wood, 1 foot of stone, 1 inch of metal, or a thin sheet of lead.
 Higher-level spells are blocked only by special protections.